Alcoholism in family systems: Family roles

 The role of the "Chief Enabler" is typically the spouse, significant other, parent, or eldest child of the alcoholic/addict.
 This person demonstrates "a strong tendency to avoid any confrontation of the addictive behavior and a subconscious effort to actively perpetuate the addiction."
 The "Chief Enabler" also often doubles as the "Responsible One", or "Family Hero", another role assumed by family members of the alcoholic/addict.
 Both the "Chief Enabler" and "Responsible One" (aka "Model Child") will take "over [the alcoholic/addict's] roles and responsibilities".
 For example, a parent might pay for expenses and take over responsibilities (i.e. car payments, the raising of a grandchild, provide room and board, etc.), while a child may provide care for their siblings, become the "peacekeeper" in the home, take on all the chores and cooking, etc. A spouse or significant other may overcompensate by providing all the care to the children, being the sole financial contributor to the household, covering up or hiding the addiction from others, etc. This role often receives the most praise from non-family members, causing the individual to struggle to see that it is an unhealthy role that contributes to the addict/alcoholic's disease as well as the family's dysfunction.

 Another role is that of the "Problem Child" or "Scapegoat."
 This person "may be the only [one] clearly seen as having a problem" outside of the actual addict/alcoholic.
 This child (or adult child of the alcoholic) "gets blamed for everything; they have problems at school, exhibit negative behavior, and often develop drug or alcohol problems as a way to act out.
 Their behavior demands whatever attention is available from parents and siblings."
-This often "takes the focus off the parental alcohol problem", and the child can be the "scapegoat" under the myth that his/her behavior fuels the parent's drinking/using.
+This often "takes the focus off the parental alcohol problem", and the child can be the "scapegoat" under the myth that his/her behavior fuels the parent's drinking or using.
 However, this child draws attention from outsiders, which may contribute to the recognition of the family alcohol problem by outsiders.

 The "Lost Child" role is identified in this system through children that are "withdrawn, 'spaced-out,' and disconnected from the life and emotions around them."
 They often avoid "any emotionally confronting issues, [and so are] unable to form close friendships or intimate bonds with others."

 Other children "trivialize things by minimizing all serious issues as an avoidance strategy [and] are well-liked and easy to befriend but are usually superficial in all relationships, including those with their own family members."
 These children are known as the "Mascot" or "Family Clown".

 However, alcoholic family roles have not withstood the standards that psychological theories of personality are typically subjected to.
 The evidence for alcoholic family roles theory provides limited or no construct validity or clinical utility.